Brigflatts Quaker Meeting

 On that occasion many were convinced and that event is now widely seen as the start of the Quaker movement.

 The chapel at Firbank was destroyed in the 19th century but the enclosure of the churchyard remains along with a few stunted trees and a solitary gravestone.

 The rock upon which Fox stood to preach is now marked with plaque that reads:

-This year (2018) the Meeting will be held on Sunday 10th June at 3pm and Chris Skidmore will introduce the Meeting for Worship.
+This year (2019) the Meeting will be held on Sunday 16th June at 3pm and Jill Skidmore will introduce the Meeting for Worship.

 If it is raining, or extremely windy, the introductory talk and the Meeting for Worship will take place in Brigflatts Meeting House instead.

 Enquires to the Warden.

 Directions to Firbank FellFirbank Fell lies some 2Km East of the M6 and a similar distance North of the A684 about 4Km from Sedbergh